 The public provision of tuition-free primary and secondary education is driven by the presence of what are called “positive externalities”.
 We can think of these as spillover benefits for an individual or society as a whole.

 A classic example of a positive externality is your anti-social neighbor’s garden.
 Every time you venture outside of your house, you enjoy the sights and the smells of the fresh peonies and lilacs.
 You eventually elicit so much joy from the garden that you offer to help spread mulch or water the flowers.
-But your neighbor, ever the introvert, instead shoos you away and shouts at you in what you think is Vietnamese.
+But your neighbor, ever the introvert, instead shoos you away and threatens to spray you with a garden hose.

 So, the garden boosts your utility even though you contributed no resources whatsoever to bringing about its existence.
 This is the basis for a positive externality.
 (There are also negative externalities, which are explored here.)